Mayank447/C-Shell/README.md

     ├── signal.c
 </pre>

-## List of assumptions-
+## Usage:

-* Reasonable assumptions have been made for the maximum length of commands, filenames etc. The lengths for the same can be found out in the main.c file
-* Precedence order followed - \\"' ;  & | << < > other characters, strings.
+- Precedence order followed `\ " ' ;  & | << < >` in decreasing order.
 Any symbol after \ is ignore similar to bash.

-* Multiple random spaces and tab spaces have been handled.
-* The input string is converted into lowercase beforehand.
+- `;` and `&` can be used to chain commands. `;` runs the previous command in foreground. `&` runs the previous command in background.

+- Pipe symbol `|` can be used for piping commands similar to bash.

+- Input-output redirection can be performed using `>`, `>>` and `<` similar to Bash.

+- `.. . ~ -` can be used for referencing directories similar to bash.

-* Up and down arrows can be used to scroll through the command history similar to bash.
+- &#8593; and &#8595; arrows can be used to scroll through the command history similar to bash.

+## Assumptions:

+- Multiple spaces and tab spaces are ignored.

+- Commands, files, folders are case-insensitive.

-* The history is stored in .CShell_history file.
+- The history is stored in a hidden file `.CShell_history`.

-* cd command won't execute.
-Instead use warp to change directories.
-If the shell has just started, warp - won't change any directory.
+- `cd` command won't chnage directories because of forking.
+Instead use `warp` command to change directories.

+- If the shell has just started, `warp` - won't change any directory.
-* .. . ~ - can be used for referencing directories similar to bash.

-### Usage

-The working directory of the shell is the directory where it was executed from.
-Commands can be chained with `;` or `&`. `;` runs the previous command in foreground. `&` runs the previous command in background.
+- Reasonable assumptions have been made for the maximum length of commands, filenames, history etc. The lengths for the same can be found out in the `main.c` file.

 ### Compatibility